A weekend itinerary in Mid Wales

 Afternoon: Devil’s Bridge

-Devil's Bridge, Ceredigion by Caroline Ramsden
+Devil's Bridge, Ceredigion

 Jump aboard the historic narrow gauge Vale of Rheidol Railway from Aberystwyth and travel to Devil’s Bridge.
 At Devil’s Bridge you will find dramatic waterfalls and the unusual feature of three separate bridges all built one on top of the other.
 Listen to the tale of why the bridges are called ‘Devil’s Bridge’ then follow the trail taking in the fabulous views.
 Stop off at the cafe for a cuppa before boarding the train back to Aberystwyth.